gsilviHQS/Variationals_algorithms/README.md

 These two repos are modified to include additional functionalities not present in the standard qiskit libraries.
 Additionaly the conda enviroment install QLM libraries necessary to use QLM QPUs as backend.

-To install the conda environment run the following command:
+To install the conda environment and our qiskit_mod library, run the following command:
 ```bash
 source create_conda_env.sh
 ```